Dr. Eeks: Not made in a lab nor a star of a scifi series (yet)

 She’s a fatalist.
 The good news about being a fatalist is that you know it will end soon.

-She’s been told that she’s on the spectrum.
-Aren’t we all????
+Every guy she’s dated will nod after reading this, but she’s been told that she’s on the spectrum.
+Hmmm..aren’t we all????
 (Like if you aren’t on the spectrum, where are you?)

 She has asthma that developed in her early twenties after a weird virus.
 It sucks but she makes the best of it using a combination of conventional medicine and quackery.